jjbergman/iliaslatina/IL-translation.md

 979 Then unlucky Hector, as his strength dissipated, said: "Please, give my body back to my poor parents.
 My wretched father will pay a lot of gold for it."

-982 As the victor, you will receive many rewards.
+982 Because you are the victor, you will receive many rewards.

 982 The son of Priam asks this of you, as does Priam himself, the leader of all leaders, the only one whom Greece feared.